baenningerlevin/c/README.md

 7. Structures and Unions
 8. File I/O

-Furthermore there is a folder with completed exercises and a folder for the online documentation.
+Furthermore there is a folder for the documentation of C.